 The things I wrote above are probably the most difficult things you can ask someone to do, but they are also the most rewarding things you can do in your life.
 If you want to achieve greatness, you need to be willing to dare greatly.

-The keystone habits of the spiritual domain are our connection with things which in our lives that have a higher purpose than just ourselves.
-This is the place where feel the connection with our communities, with Higher Beings, with God or Emptiness or whatever you want to call it.
+The keystone habits of the spiritual domain are our connection with things that have a higher purpose than just ourselves.
+This is the place where feel the connection with our communities, with “higher beings,” or with God or nature.

 - Finding your life’s purpose